jfrog/charts/stable/artifactory-jcr/README.md

 JFrog Container Registry is a free Artifactory edition with Docker and Helm repositories support.

+## Before you begin
+The Helm Charts in this repository apply to Artifactory version 6.x.
+For latest version which  is  artifactory 7.x please refer to https://hub.helm.sh/charts/jfrog/artifactory

 ## Prerequisites Details

 * Kubernetes 1.10+